Thursday 20 March 2025, 9.30am – 4pm (GMT)

 Penny Jones (info), Responsible AI Lead, Zurich Insurance

 All SASIG events operate under the Chatham House Rule and there is no charge to attend.
-Refreshments and lunch will be kindly provided by our hosts.
+Refreshments and lunch were kindly provided by our hosts.

 If you are a member of ISACA, ICA, ISC2 or The Security Institute, you can earn CPE/CPD points for attending our events live/in person.
 Remember to log your attendance with your provider to be credited.